igrishaev/pg2/docs/data-source.md

 (pg/query config "select 42")
 ~~~

-Under the hood, the library opens a new connection from this map, perform a
+Under the hood, the library spawns a new connection from this map, performs a
-query and close the connection afterwards.
-Of course, opening a closing a
+query and closes the connection afterwards.
+Of course, opening and closing a
-connection on each query is much slower that reusing the same one, especially in
+connection every time is much slower that reusing the same one, especially in a
-a loop.
-But it gives you more freedom, and sometimes this is also fine in tests.
+loop.
+But it gives you more freedom, and sometimes it is fine in tests.

 What's important, you can pass a `Pool` instance into the `query` and `execute`
 functions as well.
 For a pool, the function borrows a connection first, making
-it unavailable consumers in other threads.
+it unavailable for consumers in other threads.
 Once the query is done, the
-connection is returned to the pool, meaning it's now available for others.
+connection is returned to the pool, meaning it's now available for use.

 ~~~clojure
 (def pool (pg/pool {...}))